Chapter 13 Bankruptcy

 - determine if you qualify for Chapter 13

-- calculate the amount of your monthly plan payment
+- estimate your monthly plan repayment

 - find and work effectively with an excellent lawyer, and

-- rebuild your credit after bankruptcy
+- rebuild your credit after bankruptcy.

 If you are considering or have decided to file Chapter 13 bankruptcy, Nolo’s Chapter 13 Bankruptcy is the essential guide you need to understand the procedures and law.

 Please note: This book does not cover business bankruptcies, farm reorganizations, or Chapter 7 personal bankruptcy.
 For Chapter 7 bankruptcy, see Nolo's How to File for Chapter 7 Bankruptcy.
-If you own your own business and are considering Chapter 7 bankruptcy, see Nolo's Bankruptcy for Small Business Owners.

 “An excellent book that can guide you through the process.”-Forbes